dayanials/documentation/activate-blacklist-works.md

 permalink: /activate-blacklist-works/
 keywords: blacklist, spam, post, plugins
 ---
-The **black list** function **blocks the users that published any ad that you marked as spam** from posting again.
+The **black list** function **blocks users that published an ad that you marked as spam** and prevents them from posting again.
 In simple words, you mark an ad as spam and the user who posted that ad can no longer post any ad again.

-**How to activate?**
+**How to activate it?**

 1. Log in to your **Admin Panel**.
 2. Go to **Settings** > **Plugins**.